Near-Feasible Stable Matchings with Budget Constraints: Introduction

 Our model assumes that the amount of predefined budgets is flexible up to a certain amount.
 There is certainly some realistic situation where this assumption is justified.
 Indeed, in firm-worker matchings, if a firm receives an application from a worker who is appropriate for the business, the CEO would agree to increase the employment cost.
 In doctor-hospital matchings, hospitals can create an association that pools funds in advance and subsidizes the expense of salaries according to matching results.
 Even when budgets must not be exceeded, our mechanisms can work by decreasing budgets in a certain amount in advance.
 Our second mechanism produces a near-feasible matching that does not exceed the predefined budgets.

-Alternatively, our model can handle a matching problem with inseparable couples, as was studied by McDermid and Manlove~\cite{mcdermid2010}.
-In this problem, there are single doctors and couples.
-Each single doctor and couple has a preference over hospitals and each hospital has a maximum quota.
+Alternatively, recall that our model contains a matching problem with inseparable couples~\cite{mcdermid2010} in which two doctors of each couple must be assigned to the same hospital.
 We can consider this problem as ours with just two possible wages, e.g., $1$ or $2$, and budgets corresponding to maximum quotas.
 Our second mechanism outputs a stable matching that exceeds each maximum quota up to $1$.
 Notice that the matching mechanism of Nguyen and Vohra~\cite{nguyen:ec:2015} is not easily extended to our setting since it is designed for \textit{separable} couples.
 Even if it could be extended, their mechanism is computationally hard because it relies on Scarf's Lemma, whose computational version is PPAD-complete~\cite{kintali::2008} (Polynomial Parity Arguments on Directed graphs).
 Thus, the mechanism is unlikely to be implemented to run fast, particularly when many possible contracts are offered.